Clinical Policy Bulletin: Peripheral Atherectomy and Thrombectomy Devices

 Gallagher KA, Meltzer AJ, Ravin RA, et al. Endovascular management as first therapy for chronic total occlusion of the lower extremity arteries: Comparison of balloon angioplasty, stenting, and directional atherectomy.
 J Endovasc Ther.
 2011;18(5):624-637.

-National Institutes for Health and Clinical Excellence (NICE).
+National Institute for Health and Clinical Excellence (NICE).
 Percutaneous laser atherectomy for peripheral arterial disease.
 Consultation Document.
 London, UK: NICE; October 2011.

 Copyright Aetna Inc. All rights reserved.
 Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.